 These pictures (c) 1996 Lisa Osta lisa@ostavizn.com www.ostavizn.com

-Another Trust project is the creation of a new deciduous lowland forest in the valley bottom land which lies between Long and Little Wittenham.
+Another Trust project is the creation of a new deciduous lowland forest 'Paradise Wood' in the valley bottom land which lies between Long and Little Wittenham.
 This land has been under cultivation for several hundred years, and so the restoration of a 'new' old woodland with the species composition of a millenium ago is particularly exciting.
 It is a long-term project, though, and will not come into its own for many generations!

 The Wittenham area is rich in antiquities from Bronze Age times onwards.
 Abingdon, just upstream from here, has recently been declared the oldest inhabited town in Britain after the excavation of a previously unknown pre-Roman settlement in the town.
 The extensive fort on Castle Hill and the related 'Dyke Hills' just across the river on the footpath to Dorchester are daily reminders of those times.